soltiHQ/proto/README.md

 | `solti.discover.v1` | `DiscoverService` | Agent registers and sends heartbeats to the control-plane.      |
 | `solti.raft.v1`     | —                 | Internal Raft FSM state replicated between control-plane nodes. |

-## Consuming

-Vendor this repo as a git submodule and generate bindings locally; pin to a commit or tag.
-Code generation and `go_package` / output paths are the consumer's concern (`buf` managed mode on the Go side, `build.rs` on the Rust side).

 ## Development

 Tasks run `buf` inside a Docker image, so local runs match CI.
 Requires [Taskfile](https://taskfile.dev/) and Docker.